MULTIRENDER

 A: Parallel workers can contend for encoders and file handles.
 Image sequences are safer and more robust across processes.

-A: The scheduler retries and requeues the failed unit.
-Review its specific log in the logs folder.
+A: The scheduler retries and requeues failed units.
+Check the worker-specific log folder to identify the cause quickly.